 9. Internal Bulletin:

-(a) The IB will be produced at least once every quarter by the Internal Secretary.
+(a) The IB will be produced before each national conference by the Internal Secretary.

-(b) It is sent to all members, and at the discretion of conference to sympathisers.
+(b) It is sent to all members, and at the discretion of Delegate Council to supporters

 (c) The IB contains reports from Branches, Commissions, National Officers, etc. as well as proposals and discussion articles submitted by members.

-(d) Members with an email address will be added to the WSM internal email list and can post to this list within whatever volume restrictions are agreed by the list.
-No message can be forwarded off this list without the permission of the sender - any member who forwards without permission will be removed from the list by the list maintainer.
+(d) Members will be given an account on the internal WSM website.
+No post can be reposted off the site without the permission of the sender - any member who reposts without permission will be removed from the website pending expulsion.

 10. National officers: